RxLaboratory/Duik/src-docs/duik/docs/Structure-tools.md

 Click the *Select structures* button to select all the Structures in the composition.

+## Duplicate Structures

+Click the *Duplicate structures* button to duplicate them.
+On the contrary of the *duplicate* function of After Effects, the resulting Structure will be correctly parented, and the layers will be grouped together in the stack.

+!!! note
+    When using this tool to duplicate Structures, Duik will adjust some internal stuff to make sure the Autorig can differentiate the duplicated one from the original one.

+!!! warning
+    You should always use this button to duplicate Structures, and **not** duplicate with After Effects ([Ctrl+D]), or else the Auto-rig will consider the duplicated structure to be the same as the original one and will do weird stuff with them...

 ## Show/Hide Structures

 Shows or hides all (or selected) *Structures* found in the composition.